andrewhancox/moodle-local_webmonetization/README.md

 Once you have done this Moodle will include the payment pointer for the context of the current page or it's nearest parent, e.g. a screen within an activity will look for payment pointers in the activity (course module), course, course category and then the system context and use the nearest one it finds.

+You can see a Moodle site with the plugin installed and configured by going to Open Source Learning's example site [OSL Example site](https://examplesite.opensourcelearning.co.uk)

 ### Set up as a content consumer
 In order to send payments to a site using that has this plugin installed you will need to:
 1. Have an account or subscription with a Web Monetization provider (also known as a WM sender).